alexjlockwood/kyrie/README.md

 `VectorDrawable`s are great because they provide density independence—they can be scaled arbitrarily on any device without loss of quality. `AnimatedVectorDrawable`s make them even more awesome, allowing us to animate specific properties of a `VectorDrawable` in a variety of ways.

-However, these two classes also have some limitations:
+However, these two classes have three main limitations:

-- They can't be paused, resumed, or seeked.
+1. They can't be paused, resumed, or seeked.
-- They can't be dynamically created at runtime (they must be inflated from a drawable resource).
+2. They can't be dynamically created at runtime (they must be inflated from a drawable resource).
-- They only support a small subset of features that SVGs provide on the web.
+3. They only support a small subset of features that SVGs provide on the web.

 Kyrie was created in order to address these problems.

 ## Getting started

-To create an animation using Kyrie, we first need to build a [`KyrieDrawable`][kyriedrawable].
+To create an animation using Kyrie, you first need to build a [`KyrieDrawable`][kyriedrawable].
 There are two ways to do this:

 ### Option #1: from an existing VD/AVD resource

-With Kyrie, we can convert an existing VD/AVD resource into a `KyrieDrawable` with a single line:
+With Kyrie, you can convert an existing `VectorDrawable` or `AnimatedVectorDrawable` resource into a `KyrieDrawable` with a single line:

 ```kotlin
 val drawable = KyrieDrawable.create(context, R.drawable.my_vd_or_avd);